 3. If You Don't Have Credit Cards, Get Some

 To boost your credit score, you really need to have revolving credit.
 People often think since they have a car or home loan, they are building credit, but this won't do nearly as much good as having some frequently used credit cards.

 Before I had credit, it was very difficult to get a credit card.
-I was unable to get approved, and had to take out two secured credit cards to get the ball rolling.
+I was unable to get approved and had to take out two secured credit cards to get the ball rolling.
 Soon, I was able to get real credit cards.
 Once a credit card provider sees someone else took a risk on you, they are more likely to take a risk themselves.
-You must make sure, though, to make payments on time if you want to maintain good credit score.
+You must make sure, though, to make payments on time if you want to maintain a good credit score.
 Commit to never missing another payment.

-4. Avoid High Interest Loans
+4. Avoid High-Interest Loans

 In order to stay ahead of debt, I have prepared some simple advice:

 - Commercial mortgage loans are better than no credit check personal loans.
 Why?
 Because the interest rates are lower.